Rav Kook taught:

 “‘I am the L-rd, your G-d’ .
 (What is this meant to convey?)
 As the Holy One, Blessed be He, appeared…at the Sea [i.e. the Red Sea] as a mighty warrior, and at Sinai (where Torah was given) as a scribe teaching Torah, in the days of King Solomon as a young man, and at the time of Daniel as an old man, the Holy One, Blessed be He, therefore said to them: ‘Even though they see Me in different guises, it is I at the Sea, and I at Sinai,’ ‘I am the L-rd your G-d’. ”

 There aren’t “manifestations” of G-d — plural; independent of each other.
 Rather, all that we “see” is, in its essence, a distinct experience of a unified whole.
-When we look at a wave on the ocean, although we might make a distinction between them, in truth, the wave is nothing separate from the ocean at all.
+When we look at waves on the ocean, although we might see them all as separate and distinct, in truth, a wave is nothing separate from the ocean at all.

 Taking the analogy further, even the mist that rises from the ocean, the clouds formed by the mist, and the rain that the clouds become in returning to the ocean, make up, with the ocean and the wave, simply a series of forms that their singular essence — water — takes.
 The essence never changes.
 Remove the essence, and all the forms cease to exist spontaneously.